 Challenges Of Sustainable Aquaculture

-Overfishing is one of the biggest problems facing Nigerian waters today and this directly affects sustainable aquaculture efforts.
+Overfishing is one of the biggest problems facing South African waters today and this directly affects sustainable aquaculture efforts.
 The lack of regulation or enforcement for fishers results in them taking more than their fair share from the ocean – depleting fish stocks which could otherwise be used for farming purposes.

 Another challenge is water pollution caused by agricultural runoff, industrial waste and sewage being discharged into rivers and lakes.
 This makes it hard to maintain clean enough conditions needed for effective aquaculture production.

 As a fisheries expert, I have seen firsthand how global demand for fish has grown over the years and continues to do so—it’s an exciting time in the world of aquatic farming.
-With proper management and investment, there’s no reason why Nigeria cannot become a major player in the global market as well as benefit domestically from its own abundance of freshwater species.
+With proper management and investment, there’s no reason why South Africa cannot become a major player in the global market as well as benefit domestically from its own abundance of freshwater species.

 The key?
 We must take action now to ensure that our waters remain clean and healthy while utilizing innovative techniques to increase production without compromising sustainability or environmental integrity.
 In other words, let us turn back time on unsustainable practices of yesterday so we can create a brighter tomorrow for both present generations and those yet to come.